CHENNAI · INDIA

 What is the air quality in Chennai?
 Live data, ranked.

-73 localities tracked across Chennai with readings from the nearest CPCB-network monitoring station.
-Alwarpet leads Chennai with AQI 30.
-City-wide spread: 70 points between best and worst.
+72 localities tracked across Chennai with readings from the nearest CPCB-network monitoring station.
+Chennai's cleanest air sits in the South Central corridor.
+Alwarpet leads at AQI 44.
 Updated hourly.
 Share, embed, or download the map.

 City avg AQI